ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### Possible browser pitfalls

 So let's say you've done everything correctly.
 You're able to find peers using WebRTC-Star and `p2p-circuit` — awesome!
 However, you might find your connections expire, and you're unable to restore them.
-I'm not completely sure what causes this behaviour (probably some browser policy); however, we can do our best to mitigate these issues!
+Here's how to mitigate this.

 #### Staying connected to peers